CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 #### Importance Sampled HDR Environment Map (Skybox)

-Tired of "virtual artificial" light sources?
-Let's introduce some real-world lighting.
+Tired of repeatedly setting up and adjusting "virtual artificial" light sources for the best effect?
+Let's introduce some natural light from real world that can easily improve our rendering quality at no cost.

 #### Physically-Based Materials